You can only stay lost for so long…

 Lost & Finders

 “Whoa!”
-Juan’s voice—tinged with a south-of-the-border accent—called from the other side of the parking lot, opposite of where Shelby had parked.
-“Is it Speedo season already, bro?”
+Juan’s voice—tinged with a south-of-the-border accent—called from the other side of the parking lot.
+“Is it Speedo season already, man?”

 “Don’t encourage him,” his wife Marly said with a laugh.
 She wore a sleeveless blue shirt and white jeans, and she had her black hair pulled back into a ponytail.
 “Next thing you know, Hank’ll be out there too, doing fifty laps a day.”

 Bim looked off to his left and saw Juan’s head, at the level of Marly’s waist.
-He wore a garish blue ball cap with a white silhouette of the Tecknight on his rearing horse.
+He wore a bright-blue baseball cap with a white silhouette of the Tecknight on his rearing horse.
 They were outside the gate to the pool, Juan in his chair and Marly carrying a bag of Chinese takeout from Taste Grill.
-The smell of egg rolls and hot-and-sour soup reached Bim in the pool, and his belly rumbled.
+The smell of egg rolls and hot-and-sour soup reached Bim across the water, and his belly rumbled.

 “Let me know if you two wanna take a dip,” Bim called.
 “There’s barely room in here for one person, so I’ll have to jump ship.
 Although I’m not sure I’d want to actually swim in this water, versus floating on top of it.”